Jaketa-CS/ProfileApp/README.md

-# Profile Application -- Hours taken for completion = < 8
+# Profile Application
+- Hours taken for completion = < 8

 A mobile application that appears to have the functionality of a profile page.

-- During development I ran this on windows and android using expo .
+- During development, I ran this on both Windows and Android while using Expo.

 - Capabilities: upload and edit name, number, email, and bio.
   note: User is also able to select a photo to update their page with.